spooozy/pet-phone-book/docs/API.md

 ## Protocol and Versioning

-The API is a RESTful service operating over HTTP/S. All requests and responses use the JSON data format.
+The API is a RESTful service operating over HTTP.
+All requests and responses use the JSON data format.

 API versioning is handled through the URL path.
 The current version is **v1**.